Super Sales

 See the magnificent Umayyad Palace, located just above the temple of Hercules in Amman, Jordan.

-You can visit Amman's air-conditioned cultural venues which are ideal exploration sites for culture vultures and travelers who cannot endure the mid-summer heat of Jordan.
+You can visit Amman's air-conditioned cultural venues, which are ideal exploration sites for culture vultures and travelers who cannot endure Jordan's mid-summer heat.
 The magnificent King Abdullah Mosque, the National Gallery of Fine Arts, and the Jordan Museum are all worth seeing.
-Do not overlook the Royal Automobile Museum either, which features the late King Hussein's private collection of automobiles and motorcycles.
+Do not overlook the Royal Automobile Museum, either, which features the late King Hussein's private collection of automobiles and motorcycles.

 Other unmissable places to visit in Jordan include the Dead Sea’s beaches and mineral spas.
 For desert adventures, look no further than Wadi Rum, also known as the Valley of the Moon, where 4x4 tours, stargazing, and camel rides are all possible.
 Travelers can also find escape beneath the waves of the Red Sea at Aqaba, one of the world’s top diving destinations.

 Jordan can be a great holiday destination even in the low month of August.
-This is the time when you can explore the country’s numerous historic and cultural attractions more intimately with not many tourists around.
+This is when you can explore the country’s numerous historic and cultural attractions more intimately with few tourists.
 This is also the opportunity to snag some great low-season discounts to stretch your travel budget.
 Days are also long, clear, and sunny in Jordan in August, allowing you to fit in sightseeing tours and activities in your itinerary.

-Chat with one of our travel experts in the country who can help you design a tailor-made trip to Jordan.
+Chat with one of our travel experts in the country who can help you with a customized trip to Jordan designed to your tastes and preferences.
 For more ideas on what you can do on your trip to Jordan, see our guide on things to do in Jordan, or have a look at our guide on how many days to spend in Jordan for more information.

 Other Related Articles: